Support a modern grid and rooftop solar in Virginia’s Energy Plan

 What you can do

-- Attend a public stakeholder meeting and speak up for rooftop solar.
+- Attend a public listening session and speak up for rooftop solar.
 Feel free to use our messaging or to share your personal story about why rooftop solar should be the cornerstone of Virginia’s energy future.
 Full meeting details can be found below.

 - Sign our petition by adding your name on this page.
 We will deliver our petition and signatures to the Department of Mines, Minerals, and Energy.
 Full text of the petition can be found below.